-This year's HowTheLightGetsIn presents hundreds of talks and debates featuring a selection of the finest minds in philosophy, art, science, politics and more.
-Our 2014 line-up includes eminent physicist and cosmologist Roger Penrose, Costa award-winning novelist, columnist and comedian A. L. Kennedy, Director of Yale University's Global Justice Program Thomas Pogge, and former Liberal Democrat minister Chris Huhne.
+This year's HowTheLightGetsIn presented hundreds of talks and debates featuring a selection of the finest minds in philosophy, art, science, politics and more.
+The 2014 line-up included eminent physicist and cosmologist Roger Penrose, world-renowned philosopher Hubert Dreyfus, Guardian columnist and author of Chavs Owen Jones, and BBC Radio 4's comic heavyweight Marcus Brigstocke.

 Myth and fantasy are the stuff of fiction.
 They are not meant to be the stuff of real life.
 Yet are we not all victim to our own fantasies?
 Might myths be essential to our motivation and success and more broadly reality be woven in with fantasy?
 Or is this to demean everyday life and make of it a lie?